-If Montgomery County announces that all their schools will be dismissing early due to inclement weather or emergencies, we will also dismiss at that time for the safety of the children and school personnel.
+If Montgomery County or the Archdiocese of Washington announces that all their schools will be dismissing early due to inclement weather or emergencies, we will also dismiss at that time for the safety of the children and school personnel.
 Parents must always notify the school (by email or phone) if their child is to go home with another parent.
 Otherwise, the student will remain at school until we are directly contacted by the parent.